Eight Forest Lane

 Once the pasta is cooked and the sauce really creamy, add in the peas and toss through until just heated through.
 Flake the salmon and add into the pasta and toss through to combine, adding salt and black pepper to taste.

-Serve topped with fresh parsley and a big squeeze of lemon juice.
+Serve the creamy salmon pasta immediately topped with chopped fresh parsley and a big squeeze of lemon juice.
+You can serve it as is or with a simple rocket salad and garlic bread as sides.

 One Pot Cajun Chicken Pasta